-The Issuer shall notify the Noteholders in accordance with Condition 10 and the Fiscal Agent no later than 5 Business Days prior to any date set for redemption of the Notes under Condition 4.2, 4.3, 4.4 or 4.6 if such redemption is to be deferred as a result of the occurrence of a Regulatory Deficiency Event or if such redemption would cause a Regulatory Deficiency Event to occur.
-If a Regulatory Deficiency Event occurs less than 5 Business Days prior to the date set for redemption, the Issuer shall give notice of such deferral to the Fiscal Agent and, in accordance with Condition 10, the Noteholders as soon as reasonably practicable following the occurrence of such event.
+The Issuer shall notify the Noteholders in accordance with Condition 10 and the Fiscal Agent no later than five (5) Business Days prior to any date set for redemption of the Notes under Condition 4.1, 4.2, 4.3, 4.4 or 4.6 if such redemption is to be deferred as a result of the occurrence of a Mandatory Redemption Deferral Event.
+If a Mandatory Redemption Deferral Event occurs less than five (5) Business Days prior to the date set for redemption, the Issuer shall give notice of such deferral to the Fiscal Agent and, in accordance with Condition 10, the Noteholders as soon as reasonably practicable following the occurrence of such event.

-If redemption of the Notes does not occur on the date specified in the notice of redemption by the Issuer under Condition 4.2, 4.3, 4.4 or 4.6 as contemplated by this Condition 4.10, the Issuer shall redeem such Notes at their principal amount together with any Arrears of Interest, any Additional Interest Amounts and any other accrued and unpaid interest, upon the earliest of:
+If redemption of the Notes does not occur on the date set out in Condition 4.1 or the date specified in the notice of redemption by the Issuer under Condition 4.2, 4.3, 4.4 or 4.6 as contemplated by this Condition 4.10, the Issuer shall redeem such Notes at their principal amount together with any Arrears of Interest, any Additional Interest Amounts and any other accrued and unpaid interest, upon the earliest of:

-- the date falling 10 Business Days after the date the Regulatory Deficiency Event has ceased or would no longer be caused by such redemption (unless on such 10th Business Day a further Regulatory Deficiency Event has occurred and is continuing or redemption of the Notes on such date would result in a Regulatory Deficiency Event occurring, in which case the provisions of this Condition 4.10 will apply mutatis mutandis to determine the due date for redemption of the Notes); or - (ii) the date falling 10 Business Days after the Relevant Supervisory Authority has agreed to the repayment or redemption of the Notes; or - (iii) the date on which the liquidation (as described in Condition 8) of the Issuer occurs.
+- (i) the date falling ten (10) Business Days after the date the Mandatory Redemption Deferral Event has ceased (unless on such 10th Business Day a further Mandatory Redemption Deferral Event has occurred and is continuing, in which case the provisions of this Condition 4.10 will apply mutatis mutandis to determine the due date for redemption of the Notes); or - (ii) the date falling ten (10) Business Days after the Relevant Supervisory Authority has agreed to the repayment or redemption of the Notes; or - (iii) the date on which the liquidation (as described in Condition 8) of the Issuer occurs.